daveboonejsi/Movies-ETL/README_Challenge_Module_8.md

   4. use regular expressions formating the numeric data (like budget and box office fields)

-  5. defined a and pass a function to format currency fields
+  5. defined and passed a function to format currency fields

   6. format date fields (release date)